metasprite/xpp-wiki/README.md

-# xpp-wiki
+# X++ wiki
-Highly-incomplete Mega Man X++ documentation
+This highly incomplete wiki contains descriptions of certain parts of the Mega Man X++ interface.